kdrosxo/SpaceInvaders-Pygame/README.md

 # SpaceInvaders-Pygame
-Simple space invaders 2d game,with Pygame
+## Simple space invaders 2d game,with Pygame

+# Goal
+## Shoot and avoid the enemy ships,gaining levels as you go

+# Controls
+## Arrow up,down,left,right to move
+## Space to shoot

+### This was done just for learning purposes and for fun, i tried also to experiment with custom pngs images and stuff.